seanton213/platypus/README.md

 After running the service, check the `output` directory for a PDF explaining the results, and CSVs with the data for New, Missing, and Corrupt Accounts

+*Note: Starting the service in a docker container isn't working at the moment because I'm having trouble connecting to the other docker containers of the databases.*

 ---

 ## Definitions